DIY Shiplap Accent Wall: Your 10-Step Tutorial

 Step 9: Once everything is back in place, fill any nail holes using wood filler and your putty knife.
 Let dry and then sand with a fine grit sandpaper.

 Step 10: When the nail holes have been sanded and the caulking is dry, it’s time to grab your paintbrush.
-There’s no wrong answer when it comes to colors, because shiplap looks great with nearly any hue!
+There’s no wrong answer when it comes to paint colors; shiplap looks great with nearly any hue!

 *Check out this bright blue shiplap accent wall featured in the 2020 Cottage on the Cape Idea House!